johrielrsrd/Portfolio-Sample/README.md

-# Capstone-Project-2
+Portfolio Sample.
-This is my capstone project 2 that combines html, css, flex, grid.
+This is still a work in progress.